Monitor Machine Learning Services using custom reports in Management Studio

 On some computers, such as those with display devices with high DPI or greater than 1080p resolution, or in some remote desktop sessions, these reports cannot be used.
 There is a bug in the report viewer control in SSMS that crashes the report.

-The product samples repository in GitHub currently includes the following reports for SQL Server R Services:
+The product samples repository in GitHub currently includes the following reports:

 R Services - Active Sessions

-Use this report to view the users who are currently connected to the SQL instance and running R jobs.
+Use this report to view the users who are currently connected to the SQL Server instance and running machine learning jobs.

 R Services - Configuration

-Use this report to view the properties of the R runtime and configuration of R Services.
+Use this report to view the configuration of the external script runtime and related services.
 The report will indicate whether a restart is required, and will check for required network protocols.

-Implied authentication is required for running R in a SQL compute context, To check this, the report verifies whether a database login exists for the group SQLRUserGroup.
+Implied authentication is required for machine learning tasks that run in SQL Server as a compute context.
+To verify that implied authentication is configured, the report verifies whether a database login exists for the group SQLRUserGroup.

 R Services - Configure Instance

-This report is intended to help you configure R Services after installation.
-You can run it from the preceding report if R Services is not configured correctly.
+This report is intended to help you configure machine learning.
+You can also run this report to fix configuration errors found in the preceding report.

 R Services - Execution Statistics